antoniovleonti/superghost/README.md

 # superghost-workspace

 todo (demo / learn how):
-* list of games for index page (& list of players for in-game); really just learn how to list things in html
+* programmatic lists in html / JS (for use in list of games, list of players)
 * regular client pinging to stay connected to the game
 * delete games when no players are in them
 * timer for players adding letters to word